Milburn, Cumbria: Social events

-Sports Day and Village Show

-The annual children's Sports Day and the Village Show are the survivors of the Milburn Gala.
+The annual children's sports day and the village show are the survivors of the Milburn Gala.
 The first gala was held in 1887 and it persisted as an annual event until 1939 and the outbreak of the Second World War.
 In the past, the gala was an elaborate event involving a marquee for dancing, a flower show and races around the green.
 Cumberland Wrestling was a popular feature.
 The current Sports Day and Village Show are more modest events but continue to be well-supported.

-Bonfire night

 There are Guy Fawkes celebrations on the green every 5 November, complete with hot-dogs, bonfire and fireworks.